Creating a website from scratch can be daunting, especially without any design or coding knowledge.

 What is a website template?

-A website template is a pre-designed layout for a webpage or set of webpages that anyone can use to plug-in their own text content and images, thereby creating a unique website without starting from scratch.
+A website template, also known as web templates, is a pre-designed layout for a webpage or set of webpages that anyone can use to plug-in their own text content and images, thereby creating a unique website without starting from scratch.

 Why should I use a website template?